-HES EL-EPT-SC Electrical Power Transfer Module
+HES EL-EPT Electrical Power Transfer Accessory

 The HES EL-EPT is a specialized electrical power transfer accessory engineered as a power management bridge within HES security control deployments.
 It centralizes power distribution across multiple security subsystems—access control readers, surveillance infrastructure, and integrated perimeter systems—without requiring separate power supplies scattered across zones.
 For integrators managing multi-zone facilities or geographically distributed security architectures, this means simplified installation, reduced cable runs, and a single point of power monitoring rather than field-level troubleshooting across dozens of powered endpoints.